maxliving/jkl-website/index.md

 : with Rajashri Chakrabarti and Joydeep Roy. *Staff Reports*, Federal Reserve Bank of NY, October 2013.

 * [Historical Echoes: The Changing Face of Education in the United States](http://libertystreeteconomics.newyorkfed.org/2013/09/historical-echoes-the-changing-face-of-education-in-the-united-states.html), : with Rajashri Chakrabarti and Amy Farber.
-Liberty Street Economics Blog, September, 2013.
+Liberty Street Economics Blog, September 2013.

 * [Still Not Out of the Woods?
 New Jersey Schools during the Recession and Beyond](http://www.newyorkfed.org/research/staff_reports/sr632.pdf), : with Rajashri Chakrabarti. *Staff Reports*, Federal Reserve Bank of NY, September 2013.